-Part V: GSport Apple IIgs Emulator.
+Part IV: GSport Apple IIgs Emulator.

 This section describes the GSport GS emulator enhanced functions for usage with Apple II Pi.
 There are two options for running GSport: If you want a full-screen, immersive experience, the gsportfb emulator is run from the console.
 When running the X GUI, the gsportx emulator is run in a window alongside other X applications.
+By using the gsport command, the appropriate binary for the current environment will be run: gsportfb for console, gsportx for X desktop.
 See http://gsport.sourceforge.net for further information.
+The default configuration includes the Internet Starter Kit from Ewen Wannop.
+You can get more information from his website at: